 If you create a new building from a Pending Building in the Portfolio Manager tab, a few other data fields will be imported.
 These include building name, address, and gross floor area.
 This is the only case in which data other than annual utility usage is imported from Portfolio Manager.

 Fuel oil usage in Portfolio Manager is summed across grades (all in kBtu) and imported into the Fuel Oil LBT data field.
-Fuel oil in LBT can be displayed in MMBtu or gallons (using a conversion factor of 0.138 MMBtu/gal, typical for Fuel Oil #2), but is always saved in MMBtu.
-For this reason the specific MMbtu/gal factor does not affect the PM data import.
+Fuel oil in the LBT can be displayed in MMBtu or gallons (using a conversion factor of 0.138 MMBtu/gal, typical for Fuel Oil #2), but is always saved in MMBtu.
+For this reason, the specific MMBtu/gal factor does not affect the Portfolio Manager data import.

 Can I import monthly utility usage data from Portfolio Manager or just annual?